natashache/TechTrends/README.md

 ## Datbases and Server ##
 Because there are many moving parts in this application the database design the server, and how everything communicates is quite complex.

-### Postings Array ###
+### Raw-Postings Database ###
-The Postings array is where the scrubbed plain text files from the scrapper are stored.
+The raw-postings database is where the scrubbed plain text files from the scrapper are stored.
 It is organized by date, so each record contains all of the plain text scrapped from a specific date (milliseconds since 1970) id.
 The REST endpoint for the raw DB accepts post request as JSON in this format:

 ````javascript
 [